wRadion/10FFDiscordBot/README.md

 ## Known issues

 - If you have a WPM role (ex 150-159 WPM) and you do 400+ tests between 140-149 WPM, your 150-159 WPM role will be replaced by 140-149 WPM
-- In some cases, the bot says that it added/removed roles, but you still have your old roles, just type the command again (and delete your old command message)
+- In some cases, the bot says that it added/removed roles, but you still have your old roles.
+You have to wait a bit, it can take up to 1 minute before having your roles.
 - You can ask a friend to add your Discord tag in his description to have his roles (please don't do that...)
-- Sometimes the bot message is stuck on "_Please wait..._" (for more than 1 or 2 minutes), just type the command again (and delete your old command message)
 - Some invalid arguments just crash the bot.
 In that case, I have to manually restart the bot.
 I'll try to look in the **#role-requests** channel regularly but eventually this issue will be fixed
-- If you have DMs from Server members disabled, the bot will crash
+- **If you have DMs from Server members disabled, the bot will crash**

 ## Bug, issues, suggestions